kayke981/xb-live-api/README.md

 `party.get()` -> **get a party**

-`party.invite(sesionid, xuid, name)` -> **send invite party, If using this in your application first call "party.get()" to get a list of sessions (usually only 1) then call this endpoint to invite players to join the session.
+`party.invite(sesionid, xuid, name)` -> **send a party invite.
+If using this in your application first call "party.get()" to get a list of sessions (usually only 1), then call this endpoint to invite players to join the session.
 SessionName below is a value returned from party.get()**